 - Add the sugar, cocoa, baking powder, baking soda, salt and whisk to combine.

-- In a large mixing bowl add the dry ingredients mix and pout the melted butter on top.
-Add 1/3 cup of the evaporated milk and mix until well combined.
-The dough it's going to be similar to a light crumby cookie dough.
+- In a large mixing bowl add the dry ingredients mix and pour the melted butter on top.
+Add 1/3 cup of the evaporated milk and, with a spatula or a wooden spoon, stir until well combined.
+The dough it's going to be similar to a crumbly cookie dough.

 - Spread 2/3 of the dough in the prepared baking pan and set aside.
-Refrigerate the remaining dough until needed.
+Crumble the remaining dough on a piece of parchment paper and refrigerate until needed.

-- In a small saucepan place the remaining evaporated milk and the unwrapped caramels.
+- In a small saucepan, place the remaining evaporated milk and the caramels.
 Stir continuously over low heat until the caramels are melted.
-Pout over the cookie dough base.
+Pour over the cookie dough base.

-- Sprinkle the chocolate chips over the caramel layer.
+- Sprinkle the chocolate chunks over the warm caramel layer.

-- Take the remaining cookie dough out of the fridge and crumble it on top of the chocolate chips.
+- Take the reserved cookie dough out of the fridge and sprinkle it over the chocolate chunks.

 - Bake for 25 minutes.